GimmyHchs/vue-charts/README.md

 - All we need has been set in **Laravel Framework  >=5.3.16**

 #How to use
-1.Checkout your gulpfile.js in your laravel project
+1. Checkout your gulpfile.js in your laravel project

 ```javascript
     const elixir = require('laravel-elixir');